Arreton: Other history

 Evidence of habitation during Bronze Age Britain are the "two round barrows, the larger, some 9 feet high, known locally as Michael Morey's Hump".

 The Arreton church of St. George was first begun in the Norman era.
 The monks of Quarr helped to extend the Church of St. George around 1160.
 A tower was added in 1299.
 In the fourteenth century, a brass effigy of Harry Hawles, Steward of the Island on behalf of Montecute, Earl of Salisbury, was added to the church's interior.
 The brass effigy is missing its head and also the coat of arms.

 There is a note marking Hawle's resting place that reads:

 A renowned bowling green in Arreton Parish flourished during the 16th and 17th centuries.
 "I have seen," wrote Sir John Oglander (1595–1648), "with my Lord Southampton at St. George's Down at bowls some thirty or forty knights and gentlemen, where our meeting was then twice every week, Tuesday and Thursday, and we had an ordinary there and card-tables."

 Arreton appears as the central location, fictionalised as "Arden", in the 1889 Maxwell Gray novel, The Reproach of Annesley.

 The parish of Arreton was at one time one of the largest on the Isle of Wight.
 In 1894, Arreton was divided into the parishes of North Arreton and South Arreton.
 In 1898, part of South Arreton was transferred to Godshill, and part of Godshill was transferred to South Arreton in return.
 North Arreton was absorbed into Whippingham in 1907.

 Arreton Athletic, the village's local football team, play in Division 3 of the Isle of Wight Saturday Football League.
-Watson Bull and Porter sponsor the team.
-The club secretary is a Mr Robert Butler.
-The team is managed by Mr Steven Vanner and captained by both Mr Neil Badham and Mr Darren Plumbley.
-Current team affairs can be followed on the club's official website.